liaochunyang/liaochunyang.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+liaochunyang@tamu.edu

 Short bio
 =====

-I am currently a fourth-year graduate student in the Department of Mathematics at Texas A&M University under the supervision of Dr.Simon Foucart.
+I am currently a fourth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics at Texas A&M University</a> under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.
 My research interests are approximation theory, mathematical data science, optimization, (deep) learning theory and in particular their intersections.
-I received my M.S. in mathematics at Texas A&M university as well and B.S. in mathematics at Dalian Maritime University.
 Currently, I am working on optimal recovery which is a subfield of Approximation Theory.
-The complete pdf version of my cv is here.
+The main goal is designing tractable algorithms to recover/learn a function with non-random, even unfavorable observations.

+Before the current position at Texas A&M Univeristy, I was a master student at the Department of Mathematics, Texas A&M University as well.
+I received my B.S. degree in Applied Mathematics at Dalian Maritime University.

 This page was last updated on Aug 20, 2021.